Anaswhitefort/anas/content/posts/2019-04-11-how-did-we-make-open-source-ci-better/index.md

 ## I hope we finally changed it…

-We at [Pixel Point](https://pixelpoint.io/) use Drone on a lot of different projects, on a day-to-day basis, so we decided to improve it.
+We at [Anas Abdul Azeez](https://pixelpoint.io/) use Drone on a lot of different projects, on a day-to-day basis, so we decided to improve it.
 After months of work, we’re happy to announce new Drone v1.0.0, which is ready to use now.

 ### New version